anumkhanit/os-ticket/README.md

 -----

-## Part 1: Create the Virtual Machine
+## Part 1: Create and Configure Resources

-1. **Create a Resource Group**:
+1. **Create a Resource Group & Virtual Network**:
-   - Start by creating a new Resource Group in Azure.
+   - Go to your Azure portal and create a new Resource Group.
+   - Create a Virtual Network (Vnet)

-2. **Create a Windows 10 VM**:
+2. **Create a Windows 10 Virtual Machine (VM)**:
+   - Select the Resource Group you created.
-   - Create a Windows 10 VM with 2-4 Virtual CPUs.
+   - Create a Windows 10 VM.
-   - Allow the VM setup to create a new Virtual Network (VNet).
+   - Choose the VNet you have created.

 -----